Welcome to our Governors’ section.

 John Oglesby Parent Governor/Chair of Governors

-I moved to Berden in November 2009 with my wife and two sons, both of whom are already at Manuden School.
+I moved to Berden in November 2009 with my wife and two sons.
 I joined the governing body in the spring of 2011 and took over the role as Chair in 2013.
-I am a qualified accountant currently working as a commercial analyst for EE in London having held similar corporate roles in the Leisure, Travel and FMCG industries.
-Since moving to the area my free time has been taken up with many local groups and activities such as acting in the Berden panto; playing for Manuden Cricket Club; village cider making and the 2011 Berden fete committee to name but a few.
-I am very pleased to have this opportunity to be able to take an active role in the support and development of such a good school.
+I am a qualified accountant currently working as a Finance Business Partner in Cambridge, having held similar corporate roles in the Leisure, Travel, FMCG and Telecoms industries.
+Since moving to the area my free time has been taken up with many local groups and activities such as; Berden Village Hall Treasurer, playing for Manuden Cricket Club, local Am Dram, cider making and the annual village fete to name but a few.
+I am very pleased to have this opportunity to be able to take such an active role in the support and development of our great school.

 Elizabeth Brindley Staff Governor/Chair of Premises & Health and Safety